mdondrup/gendb_lite/README.md

 - Display gene information from Chado
 - Test sequence retrieval and create custom views on Chado content.
-- Experiment with Drupal modules
+- Experiment with Drupal development
+- Requires a populated Chado schema (by Tripal)

+# Installation

+- place this module's folder in Drupals module directory
+- activate the module